Body Snatchers (1993 film): Reception

 Body Snatchers was shown in competition at the 1993 Cannes Film Festival, receiving very positive reviews from some critics.
 Roger Ebert considered it superior to the previous adaptations of Finney's famous novel and in his review gave it four stars out of four, praising it for psychological realism and social criticism.
 Ebert stated "as sheer moviemaking, it is skilled and knowing, and deserves the highest praise you can give a horror film: It works".
 Nick Shager of the horror film review site Lessons of Darkness said in his 2006 review of the film, "this economical horror show still offers a few stunning moments of paranoia-laced terror".
 Blake Davis of KFOR Channel 4 News said of the film: "One of the creepiest and most overlooked horror movies made in the past decade, featuring a strong, scary turn by Meg Tilly".

 However, some critics panned the film — Richard Harrington of The Washington Post' (February 18, 1994) called it "a soulless replica of Don Siegel's 1956 model and Philip Kaufman's 1978 update".
 Owen Gleiberman noted in Entertainment Weekly (February 11, 1994), "[the] notion of a military base as a symbol of mindless conformity isn't exactly revelatory, and the characters remain sketchy and underdeveloped."

-Based on 33 reviews, the film holds a 67% on Rotten Tomatoes with an average rating of 6.2 out of 10.
+Based on 33 reviews, the film holds a 70% on Rotten Tomatoes.
 The site's critics' consensus states: "Body Snatchers may not topple previous adaptions, but it boasts an effective sense of dread and strong characterizations."